static-dev/spike-core/readme.md

 ### Usage

 Roots can operate through either a javascript API or a CLI interface.
-At the moment, only the JS API is being developed, the CLI will come later on once the project is closer to complete.
+We'll break them both down below.

+#### Javacript API

 The Roots module exposes a single class through which all functionality operates.
 An instance of the class should be created for each project being compiled with Roots.